General District Court

 Users then can follow the directions below to find and pay for their violations:

-- This will take you to the Virginia Courts Case Information Screen
+- See the General District Court Online Case Information System website.
+This will take you to the Virginia Courts Case Information Screen.

 - Follow the instructions to retrieve your case.
 Only certain offenses may be prepaid online.